-Airbus DS’s Quantum, the first fully flexible satellite for the telecommunications market, is designed to deliver instant access to data wherever you are – without extra mass or cost.
+Eutelsat Quantum, the first fully flexible satellite for the telecommunications market being built by Airbus DS, is designed to deliver instant access to data wherever you are – without extra mass or cost.

 Telecommunications satellites are typically designed with fixed coverage and connectivity – and a minimum lifespan of around 15 years.
 This means that satellite operators have to predict market developments over a long period.
 In today’s fast-moving markets, there is a big risk of getting it wrong.
 Customers need a flexible satellite to redirect power and spectrum as the business need changes.

 That is what Eutelsat Quantum has achieved.
 “Our technology allows the customer to redefine coverage, connectivity and bandwidth from the ground.
 It’s flexible in all three dimensions,” says Paul Gidney, Eutelsat Quantum Project Manager at Airbus DS..

 It has achieved this by bringing together different technologies that complement each other, like the active antenna developed at Airbus DS in Spain, the generic flexible payload from Portsmouth, UK, and SSTL’s cost-effective geostationary mini satellite plateform (GMP-T).
 This reduces also the mass, and mass is one of the major drivers in the overall cost of ownership, directly affecting launch cost.